cuga-rajal/supercar_plus/README.md

 Other settings:

-    - "burnout_gear" is a specific gear that will play continuus sound and particle effects when moving forward or backward.
+    - "burnout_gear" is a specific gear that will play continuous sound and particle effects when moving forward or backward.
 To disable this feature set it to 0.
-     Burnout in real life is to heat the tire rubber just before a race to improve adhesion; and to test functioning of the engine at full RPM before the race.
+     Burnout in real life is to heat the tire rubber just before a race to improve traction, and to test functioning of the engine at full RPM before a race.

-    - "turnburnGear" - this gear and above will make smoke & screech sounds when turning, on the side opposite the turn direction
+    - "turnburnGear" - this gear and above will make smoke & screech sounds when turning, on the side opposite the turn direction, simulating the expected effects at high speed

 Tailpipe flame effects are displayed for 3 seconds when the car starts up, and whiledriving in burnout gear.